The William R. Levin Awards for Research in the History of Art

 There is no fee for application for the award.

-Entries must be submitted by August 31, 2019 at midnight EDT.
-The award recipients will be announced at the annual conference in Chattanooga, Tennessee in October 2019.
+Entries must be submitted by August 31, 2020 at midnight EDT.
+The award recipients will be announced at the annual conference in Richmond, Virginia in October 2020.
 All applicants are notified of the committee’s decision within 60 days of the end of the conference.

 2018 - Andrew Wasserman